Hamburger SV: In international competitions

 HSV's first participation in European competition came after they won the German championship in 1960 and were invited to take part in the 1960–61 European Cup.
-They had a bye in the preliminary round and their first round opponents were Young Boys.
-HSV won the two-legged tie 8–3 on aggregate, beating the Swiss side 0–5 in the away leg on 2 November 1960 and then drawing 3–3 at home on 27 November.
+They had a match in the preliminary round, and their first round opponents were Young Boys.
+HSV won the two-legged tie 8–3 on aggregate, beating the Swiss side 5–0 in the away leg on 2 November 1960, and then drawing 3–3 at home on 27 November.

 HSV reached the semi-final of the European Cup in 1961.
 Subsequently, they have twice played in the final, losing 1–0 to Nottingham Forest in 1980 and defeating Juventus 1–0 in 1983.
-With Borussia Dortmund and Bayern Munich, HSV is one of three German teams who have won the European Cup.
-HSV won the UEFA Cup Winners' Cup in 1976–77 and have been runners-ups in both that competition and the UEFA Cup.
-Their most recent European campaign was the 2009–10 UEFA Europa League in which they reached the semi-final.
+Along with Borussia Dortmund and Bayern Munich, HSV is one of three German teams who have won the European Cup.
+HSV won the UEFA Cup Winners' Cup in 1976–77, and have been runners-up in both that competition (1968) and the UEFA Cup (1982).
+They reached the semi-finals of the 2008–09 UEFA Cup, with the disappointment amplified as it was regional rivals Werder Bremen who eliminated them, then reached the same stage in the 2009–10 UEFA Europa League, missing the chance to take part in the final being played at their own stadium; that was the club's most recent European campaign.

-Hamburg became, in 1982, the first club in European football to have been runner-up in all three major UEFA club competitions, having lost the 1967–68 European Cup Winners' Cup, the 1979–80 European Cup and the 1981–82 UEFA Cup finals.
+Having lost the 1968 European Cup Winners' Cup final, the 1980 European Cup final and the 1982 UEFA Cup final, HSV became the first club in European football to have been runner-up in all three major UEFA club competitions.
 Additionally, having lost the European Super Cup for the first time in the 1977 edition, the 1983 Intercontinental Cup and in the 1999 UEFA Intertoto Cup, they became the first and only club in Europe to have obtained the silver medal in all six confederation competitions.

 HSV's biggest win in a European match occurred on 23 October 1974 when they defeated Romanian team Brașov 8–0 in a UEFA Cup second round tie.
 Their biggest defeat was in the second leg of the 1977 Super Cup when they lost 6–0 to Liverpool at Anfield on 6 December.
 Manfred Kaltz with 81 has made the most appearances for HSV in Europe and Horst Hrubesch with 20 is their leading goalscorer.

 Based on data published by UEFA, a summary of HSV's European record to the end of the 2021–22 season is as follows:

 According to UEFA, HSV is currently unranked among European clubs.
 The last year that the club had a coefficient was in 2014 when it ranked 64th (34.328).